 to the sett).

-- You may even notice a pungent smell from a fox-hole if the fox is
+- You will probably notice a pungent smell from a fox-hole -

 occasionally (even if badgers are in there too), so this is not a